Description

 Which means for our asset as example:

-• Compared with SPY (27 days) in the period of the last 3 years, the average days below previous high of 22 days is smaller, thus better.
+• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 21 days is larger, thus worse.

 Performance (YTD)